-Well, this particular meal is one that I’ve been working on and not only were my kids happy about having it for dinner last night, but when I reheated the left-overs for lunch today, they were still pleased that it was what we were eating.
+Well, this particular meal is one that I’ve been working on and not only were my kids happy about having it for dinner, but when I reheated the left-overs for lunch today, they were still pleased that it was what we were eating.

 These recipes appeal to people because they only take a handful or so minutes of prep, only use one dish (being the slow cooker itself so there are hardly any dishes), and are super tasty!